roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10_Junior_Year/81.13_AP_Language/Final/Reframing Justice Letter Slideshow.md

 Detained Migrant Children Being Held In Portland, Oregon.
 Credit: PBS NewsHour

 note: Speaker Notes:
-I write with a strong sense of urgency and empathy, speaking out for the rights of the children of undocumented immigrants in this country.
-Four million students in the public and private school systems in the United States are children of undocumented immigrants.
-Americans have apathetically looked on for far too long at the atrocities that happen to these children, who walk a very steep slope, one that keeps them unseen and unheard by the rest of society.
-Though many of them are U.S. citizens by birth, they are disproportionately more likely to be included in the child welfare system, where, at every turn, the looming threat of family separation overshadows their sense of security.
-The Child Welfare system in the United States needs to evolve to support the lives and rights of children of undocumented immigrants.
+There are 4 million students in our schools who have undocumented parents.
+These kids face a lot of problems, and they're often ignored by society.
+Even though many of them are U.S. citizens, they're more likely to end up in the child welfare system, which means they might be taken away from their families.
+We need to change how the system works to help these kids.

 ---